quicwg/base-drafts/draft-ietf-quic-transport.md

 prior to completing the handshake.

-When a server receives an Initial packet with an address validation token, it SHOULD attempt to validate it, unless it has already completed address validation.
+When a server receives an Initial packet with an address validation token, it MUST attempt to validate it, unless it has already completed address validation.
 If the token is invalid then the server SHOULD proceed as if the client did not have a validated address, including potentially sending a Retry.
 If the validation succeeds, the server SHOULD then allow the